 Further, the total exposure related to option premium paid must not exceed 20% of the net assets of the scheme.
+Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure.
 Pursuant to SEBI letter dated November 03, 2022, Cash or cash equivalents shall consist of following securities having residual maturity of less than 91 days: